How to Calculate Safety Stock in Excel (6 Easy Methods)

 Downsides of Safety Stock

-• Extra inventory kept on hand as a Safety Stock may take up funds and drive up storage expenses, which may adversely affect a company’s overall profitability.
+• Extra inventory kept on hand as Safety Stock may use up available funds and drive up storage expenses.

-• Safety Stock can become obsolete if it is not used, which causes waste and financial losses.
+• Safety Stock can become obsolete if it is not used, causing waste and financial losses.

-• The amount of Safety Stock that may be held may be limited by a lack of storage capacity, which could make the company subject to shortages during unexpected demand increases.
+• The amount of Safety Stock that may be held may be limited by a lack of storage capacity, causing shortages during unexpected demand increases.

-• Effective inventory management procedures are necessary for handling Safety Stock, but they can be difficult and time-consuming for businesses.
+• Effective inventory management procedures for handling Safety Stock can be difficult and time-consuming to implement.

 Frequently Asked Questions